manuelcmachado/inter-continental-bankers/README.md

-# InterContinentalBankers
+# Intercontinental Bankers
-**InterContinental Bankers** is a fictitious banking institution that operates globally.
+**Intercontinental Bankers** is a fictitious banking institution that operates globally.
 It operates in *North America, Latin-America, Europe, and Africa.*
 It's a retailer Bank offering the following products:
 - Checking accounts
 - Savings accounts